 A moment later, when I got just beside the pedestrians in front of the officers and exit, I swerved past them, at which point I heard a foreign voice calling out to me in the distance.
 Not stopping at the sound of the voice but stumbling as I continued onto the curb facing the street, I responded in a hot flash that I had already shown my pass to another officer only a few minutes prior.

 Suddenly then I felt an unfamiliar hand placing itself on my upper shoulder.
-Almost instinctively, it enraged me; in the same breadth, not only did I feel my right against an unlawful search and seizure was being violated, but I felt also that my personal space was also being violated.
+Almost instinctively, it enraged me; in the same breath, not only did I feel my right against an unlawful search and seizure was being violated, but I felt that my personal space was also being violated.

 Ultimately, my rage got the best of me, and I quickly shoved the hand away and turned around to stand defiantly before what my body recognized as an attack.
 I then looked at the officers and yelled out that I didn’t have to show them anything.